Allied pilots frequently reported "Foo-Fighters"—luminous orbs that demonstrated intelligent maneuvers and extreme speeds.

 COPY [ S E C R E T ] HEADQUARTERS 42ND BOMB WING SPECIAL FLAK REPORT FOR SEPTEMBER-OCTOBER 1944 |

 | I. General An important part of flak intelligence is the systematic an- alysis of flak defences in the target area to assist in the determination of axes of attack and break.
 In order to determine the effect of such an- alysis on flak losses, damage, and bombing results, it is necessary to com- pare results based upon flak analysis with results not based upon flak an- alysis in a large number of cases.
 The above comparison is used in this flak report covering the operations of the 42nd Bombardment Wing during the months of September and October 1944, and conclusions have been presented where they were believed justified by a substantial number of cases involved.
 The meth- od of flak analysis used by the 42nd Bomb Wing is based on a technique essen- tially similar to the Eighth Air Force system, using the standard flak com- putor for 10,000 feet altitude.
 During the two (2)-month period from 1 September through 31 October, 3621 sorties were flown by the 42nd Bomb Wing, with a loss of 9 and damage to 383 aircraft due to flak.
 These figures represent 0.25 percent a/c lost and 10.6 percent a/c damaged of all a/c credited with sorties.
 Slightly more than half of the 3621 sorties, or 1868 a/c were fired upon by flak.
 The majority of these were in the target areas, although there were some instan- ces enroute.
 Slightly less than half, or 1753 a/c, were in formations against which not a single shot was fired.
 The loss of 9 a/c was 0.48 percent, and the damage to 383 a/c represented 20.5 percent of the 1868 fired upon during this two (2)-month period.
-These 1868 sorties may be divided further into two (2) categories: A summary of the two (2)-months operations against flak defended |
+These 1868 sorties may be divided further into two (2) categories: Those a/c in formations attacking targets when the axis and break used were based upon flak analysis, and those attacking targets when the axis and break used were not based upon flak analysis.
+Appendix I and II list each mission experiencing flak in one of these two categories.
+Instances where the axis of attack and break were not based upon flak analysis were due primarily to a lack of information at the time of the mission planning, although there were a few Instances when other operational factors prevented the use of a recommended axis and break.
+A summary of the two (2)-months operations against flak defended targets indicates 42 percent more damage to formations flying an axis and break not based upon flak analysis.. |

 | Month | # a/c Axis & Break based on Flak Analysis |